JhonArroyo/EasyPacking-TWEAKED-EDITION-DEPRECATED-/README.md

 > ## NOTE VERSION 1.0

- - [x] "Certain recipes were removed as they were currently causing bugs with    the current version of the game."
+*- [x] "Certain recipes were removed as they were currently causing bugs
+       with    the current version of the game.*

- - [x] "Distribution/Produceral of the items redone for the current version of the game."
+*- [x] Distribution of the items redone for the current version of the game.*